-The bill provides certain exemptions from alligator trapping and alligator trapping agent licenses for children under 16 years of age, military and disabled veterans during an FWC-sponsored event, and contracted nuisance alligator trappers.
+The PCB provides certain exemptions from alligator trapping and alligator trapping agent licenses for children under 16 years of age, military and disabled veterans during an FWC-sponsored event, and contracted nuisance alligator trappers.
 In addition, totally and permanently disabled residents are exempt from paying the fee for an alligator trapping license and trapping agent license.
-The bill also repeals sections of statutes that have been incorporated into FWC's rules or that are obsolete, and clarifies a funding transfer to the Department of Agriculture and Consumer Services for marketing and education services for alligator products.
+The PCB also repeals sections of statutes that have been incorporated into FWC's rules or that are obsolete, and clarifies a funding transfer to the Department of Agriculture and Consumer Services.